RFK Racing: Colin Braun (2008–2009)

 As Kvapil heads back to the Sprint Cup Series with Yates Racing, former Rolex Sports Car Series driver Colin Braun took Kvapil's place in the No. 6 truck with sponsorship from Con-way.
-In his rookie season, Braun had three top-fives and finished 13th in points, winning Rookie of the Year.
+In his rookie season, Braun had three top-fives and finished thirteenth in points, winning Rookie of the Year.
 In 2009, he won at Michigan and finished 5th in points.
 With moving Braun to the Nationwide Series for the 2010 season, Roush shut down this team and ended its Truck Series program.
 He later sold the remaining trucks to Cup Series driver Kyle Busch for him to start his own truck team.